w3c/webpayments/proposals/supported-networks-list.md

 * Mechanics of publishing.
 Because changes should only happen as a result of a WG decision, I think that write access should be limited to Chairs and Team contacts, at least initially.
+* Structure of network identifier list.
+Should include the policy, who owns the policy, the list of identifiers, contact information (the WG).